 Given that we are a UK-based organisation, we will normally only transfer your personal information within the UK or European Economic Area (“EEA”), where all countries have the same level of data protection law under the GDPR.

-However, because we sometimes use agencies and/or suppliers to process your personal information on our behalf, we cannot control where they store their personal information – it is therefore possible that personal information we collect from you will be transferred to and stored outside a location in the UK or EEA.
+However, because we sometimes use agencies and/or suppliers to process your personal information on our behalf, while we take reasonable due diligence measures or put such third parties under contractual obligations, we cannot always control where they store their personal information.
+It is therefore possible that personal information we collect from you will be transferred to and stored outside a location in the UK or EEA.

-By opting in to marketing you are consenting to your data being transferred to Active Campaign, a third party provider based in the US.
-Active Campaign adheres to the EU-U.S. Privacy Shield Framework Principles to comply with GDPR.
+By opting in to marketing you are consenting to your data being transferred to Active Campaign or Survey Monkey depending on collection method, third party providers based in the US.
+Active Campaign and Survey Monkey both adheres to the EU-U.S. Privacy Shield Framework Principles to comply with GDPR.

 Please note that some countries outside the UK or EEA have a lower standard of protection for personal information, including lower security requirements and fewer rights for individuals.
-Where your personal information is transferred, stored and/or otherwise processed outside the UK or EEA in a country that does not offer an equivalent standard of protection to the UK or EEA, we will take all reasonable steps necessary to ensure that the recipient implements appropriate safeguards (such as by entering into standard contractual clauses approved by the European Commission) designed to protect your personal information and to ensure that your personal information is treated securely and in accordance with this Policy.
+Where your personal information is transferred, stored and/or otherwise processed outside the UK or EEA in a country that does not offer an equivalent standard of protection to the UK or EEA, we will take all reasonable steps necessary to ensure that the recipient implements appropriate safeguards.
+For example we may enter into the European Commission approved standard contractual clauses with such providers to protect your personal information and to ensure that your personal information is treated securely and in accordance with this Policy.
 If you have any questions about the transfer of your personal information, please contact us using the details in section 16 below.

 Unfortunately, no transmission of your personal information over the internet can be guaranteed to be 100% secure – however, once we have received your personal information, we will use strict procedures and security features to try and prevent unauthorised access.